How to reduce late payments

 How long should I wait before chasing a late payment?

-Send a reminder on the day payment becomes overdue.
-If there's no response, follow up by phone within a week.
-The sooner you chase, the more likely you are to get paid.
+Send a polite reminder on the day the payment becomes overdue.
+If there's no response, follow up with a phone call after one week.
+After that, issue a formal final notice.
+The sooner you follow up, the more likely you are to get paid.

 Small business performance little changed*